 TIME FOR WOODWORKING FUN

 First, my goal in this entire project was to not spend a cent putting my vision together.
 I wanted to use up what I could from my stash and let the creative juices flow.
 Thankfully, I have plenty of wood and #trashure to keep me happy for a long time.

-I found a length of plywood that fit what I needed, except it needed shortened.
+Then, I found a length of plywood that fit what I needed, except it needed shortened.
 Also, I already had some 2×4’s that only needed ripped lengthwise on my table saw.
 No problem.
 Then, I used my drill and Kreg Jig to set it up to be ready for the bread box to be attached.

 After that, it was pretty straightforward from there. my nailer helped my knock out a few more assembly parts and then it’s time for more fun.
-If you ever want to see a full list of tools and supplies that I use, just HEAD HERE.

 Another bonus was that I found a set of four knobs out of my scrap stash.